-Erick Schork was hired in 2007 as the strength and conditioning coach for the Billiken women's and men's basketball teams.
+Erick Schork was promoted to Assistant Director of Athletics for Sports Performance in the fall of 2014.
+He came to Saint Louis University in 2007 as the strength and conditioning coach for the Billiken men's and women's basketball teams.

-Prior to his arrival at SLU, Schork spent four years as the director of strength and conditioning at Wright State University.
-While at WSU, he helped design and implement training programs for 250 student-athletes, including the women's and men's basketball teams.
-Schork came to Wright State from Ohio State University, where he served as an assistant strength coach from 1997 through 2003.
+Prior to his arrival at SLU, Schork spent four years as the Director of Strength and Conditioning at Wright State University.
+While at WSU, he helped design and implement training programs for 250 student-athletes, including the men's and women's basketball teams.
+Schork came to Wright State from The Ohio State University, where he served as an assistant strength coach from 1997 through 2003.